DustinEwan/rust-general_pub_sub/README.md

 All of the pros / cons of PubSub are beyond the scope of this readme, but the basic gist can be found on the [Publish-Subscribe Pattern Wikipedia Page](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

-My goal with this library is to provide an implementation that is, above all, fast, but is all flexible and **easy to use**.
+My goal with this library is to provide an implementation that is, above all, fast, and is also flexible and **easy to use**.

 <!-- GETTING STARTED -->